California reaches deal to fund school reopening for youngest children

 New Jersey Governor Phil Murphy on Monday announced that as of March 15, pre-K-12 teachers and childcare workers would be eligible for vaccination.

-While New Jersey lags behind other states in making vaccinations available to teachers, Murphy said two-thirds of classes are already hybrid or completely in-person in New Jersey’s more than 800 public school districts, charter schools, renaissance schools and schools for students with disabilities.
+While New Jersey lags behind other states in making vaccinations available to teachers, Murphy said two-thirds of classes are already hybrid or completely in-person.

 Our Standards: The Thomson Reuters Trust Principles.